euroargodev/argopy/docs/advanced-tools/metadata/sensors.rst

     sensor.vocabulary

-from Reference table R25:
+and from Reference table R25:

 .. ipython:: python
     :okwarning:

     sensor.type

-And you can look for floats equipped with it:
+You can also look for floats equipped with it:

 .. ipython:: python
     :okwarning: